AdamClements/latest-clojure-libraries/README.md

 ### Installation:

+NOTE: The official lein-ancient doesn't work with this yet, pending a pull request.

-Requires *lein-ancient* to be in your .lein/profiles.clj :plugins vector and optionally *cemerick.pomegranate* to be in your :dependencies vector if you want the feature which automatically adds the library to your classpath without restarting the repl.
+Requires you to lein install my fork of *lein-ancient* and for that to be in your .lein/profiles.clj :plugins vector and optionally *cemerick.pomegranate* to be in your :dependencies vector if you want the feature which automatically adds the library to your classpath without restarting the repl.